aws-samples/http-api-aws-fargate-cdk/README.md

 Here are the steps we’ll be following to implement the above architecture:

 - Create and configure AWS Cloud9 environment
-- Develop two sample microservices
+- Build two sample microservices
 - Deploy the sample services on Amazon ECS using Fargate
 - Create an HTTP API based on the Fargate Services
-- Provisioning AWS resources using the CDK
+- Provision AWS resources using the CDK
-- Testing the Http Api
+- Test the Http Api
 - Cleanup